DJovellar/MovieApp/README.md

 	Password: ********
 	VIEW VIRTUAL CAMPUS activity for username and password
 	````
+	It is possible to login as a user with the admin credentials.
 - Docker-container implementation:

 	First of all we need to start the docker and enable it with this commands: